CharlesCNorton/unified-tree-theory/readme.md

 **1. Introduction**

-In the original paper we introduced a unified generating function framework for full binary trees and several invariants (Sackin, Colless, cophenetic, cherry count, etc.).
-In that treatment, we defined the Sackin index by
+In the original paper, we introduced a unified generating function framework for full binary trees and several associated invariants (Sackin, Colless, cophenetic, cherry count, etc.).
+In that treatment, the Sackin index was defined as
 \[
 S(T)= \sum_{\ell\in \operatorname{Leaves}(T)} d(\ell),
 \]
-and the Sackin2 index by
+and the Sackin2 index as
 \[
 S2(T)= \sum_{\ell\in \operatorname{Leaves}(T)} d(\ell)^2.
 \]